The Caine Mutiny (1954 film): Plot

 At the height of a typhoon, Maryk urges the captain to reverse course into the wind and take on ballast, but Queeg refuses and virtually freezes up on the bridge.
-Maryk, supported by Keith, relieves Queeg of command under Article 184.
+Supported by Keith, Maryk relieves Queeg of command under Article 184.
 The Caine returns to San Francisco, where Maryk and Keith face a court-martial for mutiny.
 Lieutenant Barney Greenwald, a temporarily grounded naval aviator and an attorney before entering the Navy, becomes Maryk's defense counsel.

-At the court-martial, Keefer claims he never observed any mental illness in Queeg and was "flabbergasted" when he was relieved.
-Under Greenwald's relentless cross-examination, Queeg exhibits odd behavior on the stand, including his habit of rolling two steel balls in his hand symbolizing his mental instability, and Maryk is acquitted.
+At the court-martial, Keefer testifies that he never observed any mental illness in Queeg and was "flabbergasted" when Queeg was relieved.
+Later, when Queeg takes the stand, he exhibits odd behavior under Greenwald's relentless cross-examination, including his habit of rolling two steel balls in his hand manifesting his mental instability.
+Maryk is acquitted.

 Following the acquittal, the officers of the Caine hold a party, where Keefer receives a frosty reception from Maryk.
-A drunken Greenwald arrives and berates all the officers for not appreciating Queeg's long service and failing to give him the support he asked for, instead of deriding him as an incompetent.
-Greenwald claims their mistreatment of Queeg, who had been suffering from "battle fatigue" from his previous combat service in the Atlantic, caused the captain to ultimately become indecisive during the typhoon.
-He denounces Keefer as the real "author" of the mutiny and throws a glass of champagne, the "yellow wine", in Keefer's face.
+A drunken Greenwald arrives, remorseful about having had to expose Queeg to defend the wrongly accused Maryk instead of the man who should have been held accountable.
+He berates all the officers for not taking into account Queeg's long service and for failing to give Queeg the support he asked for, instead of deriding him as an incompetent.
+Greenwald claims their mistreatment of Queeg, who had been suffering from "battle fatigue" from his previous combat service in the Atlantic, caused the captain to become indecisive during the typhoon.
+He denounces Keefer as the real "author" of the mutiny, exposing to all present how Keefer disclaimed in his testimony his repeated unqualified "diagnosis" of Queeg's mental illness.
+Greenwald throws a glass of champagne, the "yellow wine", in Keefer's face.
 The rest of the officers walk out, leaving Keefer alone in the room.

-Keith, now married to his girlfriend May Wynn, is promoted to Lieutenant (junior grade), and assigned to a new Sumner-class destroyer commanded by now-Commander De Vriess, his first captain on the Caine.
+Later married to his girlfriend, May Wynn, Keith is promoted to Lieutenant (junior grade), and assigned to a new Allen M. Sumner-class destroyer commanded by now-Commander De Vriess, his first captain on the Caine.